 The Hazing of the Roost

 Although the roost becomes silent and stationary after dark, some businesses, residents, and visitors to the city have been so put off by the presence of the birds that the Portland Clean & Safe organization has resorted to hazing the crows in an attempt to disrupt and disperse the roost.
 The stated “problem” boils down to this: poop.
-Up until 2016, the city’s approach was to clean the sidewalks and other area as needed to remove the droppings not naturally washed away by the Pacific Northwest’s persistent precipitation.
+Up until 2016, the city’s approach was to clean the sidewalks and other areas as needed to remove the droppings that were not naturally washed away by the Pacific Northwest’s persistent precipitation.
 However, in January 2017, Clean & Safe funded a month-long trial and hired falconers to haze the crows with hawks.
-Then, in the fall of 2017, Clean & Safe contracted with Integrated Avian Solutions (IAS) to harass, haze, and displace the roost using trained Harris’ Hawks three times per week for nearly six months.
-Hazing has resumed as of October 2018.
+Then, in the fall of 2017, Clean & Safe contracted with Integrated Avian Solutions (IAS) to harass, haze, and displace the roost using trained Harris’s Hawks three times per week for nearly six months.
+Hazing has continued each year from October-April.
+In the 2017-18 season Portland Clean & Safe paid $60,000 toward these efforts.

 The Unproven "No Harm" Hypotheis